Vitals Today

 Described in 1991 by Kounis and Zavras as an allergic angina syndrome that could lead to myocardial infarction secondary to an allergic reaction to penicillin.

-Later, different causes were discovered: other antibiotics, metamizole, non-steroidal anti-inflammatory drugs, corticosteroids, general anesthetics, radiological contrasts, proton pump inhibitors, thrombolytics, anticoagulants, foods, hymenoptera stings, mastocytosis, stents intracoronary active drug, etc.
+Later, several causes were identified: other antibiotics, metamizole, Non-steroidal anti-inflammatory drugs, corticosteroids, general anesthetics, radiological contrast agents, proton pump inhibitors, thrombolytics, anticoagulants, food, hymenoptera stings, mastocytosis, stents intracoronary active drug, etc.

 In short, Kounis syndrome It is an acute coronary syndrome (ACS) that includes: coronary spasm, acute myocardial infarction and/or stent thrombosis, associated with the activation of mast cells and platelets in anaphylactic or anaphylactoid episodes.